-The PK population will consist of all subjects who received 1 dose of LOXO-305 or moxifloxacin, have at least 1 quantifiable plasma concentration of LOXO-305 or its metabolites, or moxifloxacin.
+The PK Population will consist of all subjects who have received a dose of LOXO-305 or the probe cocktail drugs, have at least 1 quantifiable plasma concentration, and for whom at least 1 PK parameter can be computed.
 A subject may be excluded from the PK summary statistics and statistical analysis if the subject has an AE of vomiting that occurs at or before t{max} .
 The impact of protocol deviations on the PK population will be evaluated on a case-by-case basis.